The French illustrator and author Alain Grée was born on July, 21st 1936 in Eaubonne near Paris.

 working as a graphic designer and editor of advertising publications.

-Alain Grée recently remastered some of his earlier children’s books for the Japanese book editions of Geneon Entertainment Inc. and for the British book editions of Button Books.
+Alain Grée recently remastered some of his earlier children’s books for the British book editions of Button Books, other publishers and projects.

 He has been working closely together with RicoBel to develop the Alain Grée license further throughout the world.